Geoogolla/enterprise-docs/docs/designer-guide/report-designer/manage-data/data-connectors/rest-api-data-source.md

 1. Enter a valid REST API endpoint in the URL text box to perform GET action.
 2. Choose *GET* in **Method** drop-down.
 3. Choose a **Data Format** from the drop-down based on the response of your provided REST API.
-Options are JSON and XML.
+Options are JSON, XML, and CSV.
 4. Choose an **Authentication Type** supported by the data source.
 Options are `Basic http authentication` and `None`.
 Learn more about [Authentication Types](./../../../manage-data/data-connectors/rest-api-data-source/#authentication-types).
 Now, the basic connection details looks something similar to below image,